 In some cases, pursuing these remedies can lead to a criminal case against the cop.

 8. Can victims file a complaint with the police department or town?

 Victims of police misconduct can always file a complaint with the police department.
 That complaint can detail what happened and demand repercussions.
 In some cases, the complaint can lead to:

 - the officer being reassigned to another area in the department, or

 9. Can evidence found through the misconduct be excluded from court?

-Victims of police misconduct can find themselves facing a criminal charge.
+Victims in police misconduct cases can find themselves facing a criminal charge.
 Evidence may have been obtained by violating the suspect’s civil rights.
-The defense can bring a suppression motion asking that this evidence be excluded from trial.
+The defense can bring a suppression motion asking that this evidence be excluded from the trial.
 Without the evidence obtained through the misconduct, the prosecutor may have little else to use.

 10. What is a Section 1983 claim?